flekschas/2d-camera/README.md

-orbit-camera
+2D Camera
 ============
-Simple arcball camera built on top of gl-matrix
+Simple camera built on top of gl-matrix for 2D scenes.

 ## Example